MONICA: The Model for Nitrogen and Carbon Dynamics in Agro-Ecosystems

 Applications

-MONICA has been applied so far in three major research projects:
+MONICA has been applied so far in a range of research projects

 - The LandCaRe 2020 project focused on the development of a knowledge platform on which stakeholders can access information on the expected impact of climate change on agriculture in Germany (BMBF Funding Focus klimazwei).